super-linter/super-linter/docs/run-linter-locally.md

 1. Run the build process:

     ```bash
-    make
+    . ./scripts/build-metadata.sh && make
     ```

-To avoid invalidating the build cache, and reuse it, you can set build metadata to arbitrary values before running `make`:
+To avoid invalidating the build cache because of changing values of build arguments, you can set build arguments to arbitrary values before running `make`, instead of sourcing `scripts/build-metadata.sh`:

 ```bash
 BUILD_DATE=2023-12-12T09:32:05Z \